joskuijpers/L8Framework/README.md

 ===========
 A framework wrapping V8 into Objective-C.

-Nearly compatible with the JavaScriptCore Objective-C API by Apple, Inc.
+Nearly compatible with the JavaScriptCore Objective-C API by Apple Inc.

 ## Building L8Framework ##